masak2009/prettyPhoto-for-Spree/README.markdown

         Copy pretty_photo folder into your_spree/vendor/extensions

-3. Check your head
+3. Check your head and others

-        Check if you have not overrided shared/_head.html.erb in others extensions
+        Check if you have not overrided shared/_head.html.erb and products/_image.html.erb in others extensions

 4. It's done!